Importing cosmetics

 Importing goods from non-EU countries

 When you import goods from a non-EU country, you have to file an import declaration with Dutch Customs.
-Your carrier or customs broker will usually take care of this on your behalf for a fee, as well as advancing any import duties and VAT that may be due.
+Your carrier or customs broker will usually take care of this on your behalf for a fee.
+They will usually advance any import duties and VAT that may be due.
 You will also need an EORI number, a mandatory identification number for anyone dealing with Customs.

 Import duties